Supply chain finance

 What is supply chain finance?

-Also known as reverse factoring, supply chain finance is typically set up by the buyer.
+Sometimes referred to as reverse factoring, supply chain finance is typically set up by the buyer.
 Once a supplier sends an invoice and it’s approved, a finance provider steps in to pay the supplier early, usually within a few days.
 The buyer then pays the finance provider on the original due date.

 Unlike traditional invoice finance, this approach is based on the buyer’s credit rating, not the supplier’s.
 That means the supplier often gets better rates and faster access to working capital.
-And for the buyer, it’s a way to keep suppliers happy while improving their own cash flow.
+And for the buyer, it’s a way to keep suppliers happy while improving their cash flow.

 What are the benefits of supply chain finance?

 Supply chain finance offers value to both buyers and suppliers.
-Used properly, it's a collaborative tool that supports cash flow, strengthens relationships and helps businesses keep their finances healthy even when trading conditions are unpredictable.
+Used properly, it's a collaborative tool that supports cash flow, strengthens relationships and helps businesses keep finances healthy even when trading conditions are unpredictable.

 Supply chain finance benefits for buyers